Wolverine Venture Battle Competitor Information

 - Idea description (1-2 paragraphs)

-- 90 second video pitching your venture.
+- 90-second video pitch.
 This should be a brief overview of the concept to give us an idea of what you are doing!
-Upload the 90 second video to YouTube and provide the link when registering.

-- Commercial Enterprises Only: First Draft of the Business Model Canvas – this is a collection of your initial guesses.
+- Commercial Enterprises Only: First Draft of the Business Model Canvas (BMC) – this is a collection of your initial hypotheses.
 You’ll be validating these in the next round.
-Here’s a PPT template.
-Please print it to PDF before you upload it.
+BMC PPT template.
+Please print it as a PDF before uploading.
 Guidance on how to complete the Business Model Canvas can be found here.

-- Social Enterprises Only: First Draft of the Mission Model Canvas – this is a collection of your initial guesses.
+- Social Enterprises Only: First Draft of the Mission Model Canvas (MMC) – this is a collection of your initial hypotheses.
 You’ll be validating these in the next round.
-Here’s a PPT template.
-Please print it to PDF before you upload it.
+MMC PPT template.
+Please print it as a PDF before uploading.
 Guidance on how to complete the Mission Model Canvas can be found here.

 Eligibility

-- Teams must be comprised of primarily GCC undergraduate students.
-Teams may contain members who are not GCC undergraduate students, but the majority of team members must be GCC undergraduate students.
-Only GCC undergraduate students will be permitted to present during the final round of the WVB.
+- Teams must be comprised of at least half GCC undergraduate students.
+Only GCC undergraduate students will be permitted to present during the final presentation round.

-- Teams who have participated in the final round of the WVB in the past may enter again with a new idea.
+- Teams that have participated in the final round of the WVB in the past may enter again only with a new idea.
 Ideas pitched in the final round of previous venture battles are not eligible to participate again.
-Don’t worry, we have special opportunities in mind for teams that fit this description!

 - Teams may be comprised of any number of students.
 You can enter solo but we highly encourage you to find a team member to work with!